Melchizedek6809/ws2http/README.md

 the connection will get a unique ID and the Url and Cookies are stored in a Map so that we can add them to any event so that the application can handle things appropriately.

-## Status
-Right now it's just an idea, although hopefully I'll get a working prototype done pretty soon so that I can test how well/simple the integration into various languages/frameworks actually is.